 This was speaking of the third day of Creation in which God said, Let the waters under the heaven be gathered together into one place, and let the dry land appear; and it was so (Genesis 1:9).
 The Psalmist declared: The Lord brings the counsel of the heathen (ungodly) to nought: he makes the devices (plans) of the people to no effect (Psalm 33:10).

 Breathing in ungodliness has manifested itself in abundance with little insight as to its destructive nature unless the messenger of the Lord sounds the alarm, gives warning, that God is not blind to such activities.

-In the pre-Flood days of Noah Scripture reveals: God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually (all the day).
+Concerning the pre-Flood days of Noah, Scripture reveals: God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually (all the day).
 And it repented the Lord (was sorry) that he had made man on the earth, and it grieved him at his heart (Genesis 6:5-6).

 And He spared not the old world, but saved Noah the eight person, a preacher of righteousness, bringing in the flood on the ungodly (2 Peter 2:5).
 The Lord knows how to deliver the godly out of temptations and to reserve the unjust unto the Day of Judgment to be punished (2 Peter 2:9).

 Scripture reveals: God turned the cities of Sodom and Gomorrah into ashes condemned them with an overthrow (destruction), making them an example to those that after (afterward) should live ungodly: and delivered just Lot, vexed (oppressed) with the filthy conversation (conduct) of the wicked: for that righteous man dwelling among them, in seeing and hearing, vexed (tormented) his righteous soul from day to day with their unlawful deeds (2 Peter 2:8).